adobe/aem-genai-assistant/README.md

 ### Debugging

 By default, App Builder stores only failed activations.
-To enable the storage of all App Builder activations, please add the `appBuilderLogging` parameter to the URL, as shown in the following example:
+To enable the storage of all App Builder activations, set the `appBuilderLogging` search query parameter to `true`, as shown in the following example:

 ```
 https://experience.adobe.com/?appBuilderLogging=true#/aem/generate-variations/